gatsbyjs/gatsby/docs/blog/2020-02-05-accessible-client-side-routing-improvements/index.md

 ### What’s Next

 Now that this large improvement is shipped, we'll continue building on our progress.
 Right now the English words "Navigated to" appear in every announcement.
-Because accessible solutions are meant to be [understandable](https://developer.mozilla.org/en-US/docs/Web/Accessibility/Understanding_WCAG/Understandable), we aim to localize this string based on the language a user is navigating the web in.
-Additionally, we would like to offer additional customization for users, offering the option to specify an element to grab announcement text from instead of the `h1` or `title` on the page.
-As always, we're open to suggestions from the community.
+Because accessible solutions are meant to be [understandable](https://developer.mozilla.org/en-US/docs/Web/Accessibility/Understanding_WCAG/Understandable), we aim to localize this string based on the language a user is navigating the web in (see [issue 20801](https://github.com/gatsbyjs/gatsby/issues/20801)).
+Additionally, we would like to offer additional customization for users, offering the option to specify an element to grab announcement text from instead of the `h1` or `title` on the page (see [issue 21059](https://github.com/gatsbyjs/gatsby/issues/21059)).

+As always, we'd love to hear ideas and suggestions from the community.